 The purpose of the Proposed Action is to achieve USAF weapon systems integrator capability.
-The REVIL would (1) support the Department of Defense (DOD) and DOE mission partners through weapon system design and integration capabilities; (2) perform design, integration, packaging, and assembly activities on development, qualification, and certification test units; and (3) provide subject matter expertise for assessing weapon system science and technology.
-The need for the Proposed Action is to (1) establish USAF as an active participant in the development of weapon systems; (2) create an internal research base for USAF weapon skills development; (3) generate informed technical expertise for the Air Force Nuclear Weapons Center and AFGSC nuclear science and technology; and (4) open cross organizational (DOD/DOE) collaboration on weapon system capabilities in the United States.
+The REVIL would (1) support the Department of Defense (DOD) and Department of Energy (DOE) mission partners through weapon system design and integration capabilities; (2) perform design, integration, packaging, and assembly activities on development, qualification, and certification test units; and (3) provide subject matter expertise for assessing weapon system science and technology.
+The need for the Proposed Action is to (1) establish USAF as an active participant in the development of weapon systems; (2) create an internal research base for USAF weapon skills development; (3) generate informed technical expertise for the Air Force Nuclear Weapons Center and Air Force Global Strike Command nuclear science and technology; and (4) open cross organizational (DOD/DOE) collaboration on weapon system design.
+AFRL does not have adequate facilities to meet current and future weapon system capabilities in the United States.
 Because of this, AFRL is undergoing rapid programmatic, funding, and manning increases to meet growing demands for weapon system research, development, test, and evaluation investments.

 The EA addressing the construction and operation of REVIL facilities at Kirtland AFB, New Mexico, attached hereto and incorporated herein, analyzes the potential impacts of the project.
 The EA considers all potential impacts of the Proposed Action and the No Action Alternative.
+Additional alternatives were considered but eliminated from detailed analysis as they did not meet selection standards.
 The EA also considers aggregate environmental impacts with other projects in the vicinity of the Proposed Action.